rapidsai/rapidsmpf/CONTRIBUTING.md

-# Contributing to Rapids-MP
+# Contributing to RAPIDSMP

-Contributions to Rapids-MP fall into the following categories:
+Contributions to `rapidmsp` fall into the following categories:

 1. To report a bug, request a new feature, or report a problem with documentation, please file an [issue](https://github.com/rapidsai/rapids-multi-gpu/issues/new/choose) describing the problem or new feature